 Now, it's not wrong to ask God questions.
 Job and David and even Jesus asked God why they were suffering or felt like they had been abandoned by God.
 And yet God loved those men very much.
 He called Job "righteous" (Job 1:8) and David "a man after His own heart" (1 Samuel 13:14) and Jesus His "beloved son with whom He was well pleased" (Matthew 3:17).
 He didn't always answer their questions, but He did let them know He was God, He was in control and He understood things they could not.

 It's also not wrong to experience grief or anger or any other emotion when we're going through a hard time.
 Human emotions are natural.
 Healthy.
 Even Jesus experienced grief and got angry.
 We just aren't made to get stuck in a place with those unhealthy emotions.

 It's ok to ask God our questions.
 It's ok to tell God how we're feeling, He already knows anyway, and He wants to be included.

 "A key invitation of our spiritual journey is to be emotionally honest about our uncertainties.
 Questions...are signs of a living, growing, active faith, not evidence of a dying one."
 Alicia Britt Chole in 40 Days of Decrease

 One day while journaling my struggles and sorrows and complaints and whys, I felt strongly that God was telling me I was asking the wrong question.

 What other question is there?
 I wondered.

 Because He was molding me into a stronger woman of faith.
 Because He wanted me to trust Him like never before.
-Because He wanted me to write a book to encourage other Christian special needs mothers with the things I was learning on my own journey.
+Because He wanted me to start a blog and write a book to encourage other Christian special needs mothers with the things I was learning on my own journey.